-I am a true believer in the power of road trips.
+I am a true believer in the power of road trips with kids.

 There is a liberating feeling that comes with loading up the car and getting out on the open road.
 You get an amazing sense of freedom.
 It gives you the chance to pop the daily routine bubble and allow life to show you how great it really is.